Rhetoric: As a course of study

-In the 18th century, rhetoric assumed a more social role, initiating the creation of new education systems.
-"Elocution schools" arose (predominantly in England) in which females analyzed classic literature, most notably the works of William Shakespeare, and discussed pronunciation tactics.
+In the 18th century, rhetoric assumed a more social role, leading to the creation of new education systems (predominantly in England): "Elocution schools" in which girls and women analyzed classic literature, most notably the works of William Shakespeare, and discussed pronunciation tactics.

 The study of rhetoric underwent a revival with the rise of democratic institutions during the late 18th and early 19th centuries.
-Scotland's author and theorist Hugh Blair served as a key leader of this movement during the late 18th century.
-In his most famous work "Lectures on Rhetoric and Belles Lettres", he advocates rhetorical study for common citizens as a resource for social success.
+Hugh Blair was a key early leader of this movement.
+In his most famous work, Lectures on Rhetoric and Belles Lettres, he advocates rhetorical study for common citizens as a resource for social success.
 Many American colleges and secondary schools used Blair's text throughout the 19th century to train students of rhetoric.

-Political rhetoric also underwent renewal in the wake of the US and French revolutions.
-The rhetorical studies of ancient Greece and Rome were resurrected in the studies of the era as speakers and teachers looked to Cicero and others to inspire defense of the new republic.
-Leading rhetorical theorists included John Quincy Adams of Harvard who advocated the democratic advancement of rhetorical art.
-Harvard's founding of the Boylston Professorship of Rhetoric and Oratory sparked the growth of rhetorical study in colleges across the United States.
-Harvard's rhetoric program drew inspiration from literary sources to guide organization and style.
-Recently, there have been studies conducted examining the rhetoric used in political speech acts to illustrate how political figures will persuade audiences for their own purposes.
+Political rhetoric also underwent renewal in the wake of the U.S. and French revolutions.
+The rhetorical studies of ancient Greece and Rome were resurrected as speakers and teachers looked to Cicero and others to inspire defenses of the new republics.
+Leading rhetorical theorists included John Quincy Adams of Harvard, who advocated the democratic advancement of rhetorical art.
+Harvard's founding of the Boylston Professorship of Rhetoric and Oratory sparked the growth of the study of rhetoric in colleges across the United States.
+Harvard's rhetoric program drew inspiration from literary sources to guide organization and style, and studies the rhetoric used in political communication to illustrate how political figures persuade audiences.
+William G. Allen became the first American college professor of rhetoric, at New-York Central College, 1850–1853.

 Debate clubs and lyceums also developed as forums in which common citizens could hear speakers and sharpen debate skills.
 The American lyceum in particular was seen as both an educational and social institution, featuring group discussions and guest lecturers.
 These programs cultivated democratic values and promoted active participation in political analysis.